fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 ## Send Messages Pertinent

 For real-time charts that show the message logger, update various parameters for the message logger in real-time.
-All these parameters and their data format have been explained in the Message Logger section.

 # Multiple Datasets and Updates